 Richard Havers 03/01/18

-Sadly I have heard that Richard passed away on the 2nd January 2018 after a short battle with cancer which was diagnosed when very advanced.
-My sincere condolences go out to his family, friends and former colleagues at this difficult time, he will be missed by many.
+Sadly I have heard that Richard passed away on the 31st December 2017 after a short battle with cancer which was diagnosed when very advanced.
+My sincere condolences go out to his family, friends and former colleagues, he will be missed by many.
+Richard Remembered

 Richard's original crewroom entry